The approximate costs to raise 3 hens would be:

 In addition to feed and bedding materials, add roughly $10.00 per month for miscellaneous extras, such as medicine, pest control, egg boxes etc.

 Another question that gets asked frequently is: will keeping my own hens work out cheaper in the long run than buying eggs from the shop?
 That very much depends on your financial input.
 You can save quite a bit of money by starting up and raising your chickens on a shoestring and you can save by shopping around for the best deals on feed.
-Here is a good discussion with tips on how to save money on chicken feed.
+Here is a good discussion with tips on how to save money on chicken feed and another discussion on managing expenses and saving/making money keeping poultry.
 Also check if you are allowed to sell any extra eggs in your state as that can help you recoup some money, or at the very least cover some of the feeding costs.

 For more money saving tips visit the Coop & Run and the Feeding & Watering Your Flock forum sections.